-This high-protein Salad with Asian Dressing is crunchy, healthy, and budget-friendly.
+This high-protein Salad with Asian Dressing is crunchy, healthy, budget-friendly, and created by a Registered Dietitian Nutritionist.
 Meal prep this quick and easy vegan salad for the week.
 It's packed with greens, rich in antioxidants, and gluten-free.

 This is the ultimate salad for getting your greens and plant-based protein deliciously.
-Plus, it keeps for up to four days in the refrigerator, and is ideal for layering inside a mason jar for meal-prep.
-(See measurements and instructions below.)
+Plus, it keeps for up to four days in the refrigerator, and is ideal for layering inside a mason jar for meal prep.
+(Measurements and instructions below.)

 The 4-ingredient Asian salad dressing packs in flavor and marinates the greens and veggies for the best-tasting green salad.